jonnickerson/d6tstack/README.md

 And we encourage you to join the Databolt blog to get updates and tips+tricks http://blog.databolt.tech

-## Usage statistics
+## Collecting Errors Messages and Usage statistics

-This library collects anonymous usage statistics, see [d6tcollect](https://github.com/d6t/d6tcollect) for details including how to disable collection.
+To help us make this library better, it collects anonymous error messages and usage statistics.
+It works similar to how websites collect data.
+See [d6tcollect](https://github.com/d6t/d6tcollect) for details including how to disable collection.

+It might not catch all errors so if you run into any problems, please raise an issue on github.